Tom Czyz: Career

 Tom started his career as a police office for the Baldwinsville Police Department.
 In 2009 he transferred to the Onondaga County Sheriff's Department as a major crimes detective and SWAT Team Operator.
 He served for a total 18 years before medical retiring from an injury on duty.
 He is now a retired major crimes detective and SWAT Team operator.
 On December 14, 2012, Tom founded Armoured One with a team of active shooter experts from SWAT Team members, elite military personnel, and federal agents which include the Secret Service, FBI and Homeland Security.

-Tom and his team evaluates the security of schools, sells UL Shooter Attack Certified glass and window film plus he delivers active shooter training for schools.
+Tom and his team evaluates the security of schools, sells ASTM F3561 Shooter Attack Certified glass and window film plus he delivers active shooter keynote speeches and training seminars.
 The idea of Armoured One came up when he realized after the Sandy Hook attack in 2012 that he could not keep his own kids safe while they were at school.

 His team travels across the country and teaches faculty and staff on what to do in the event of a school shooting.